mitodl/ol-infrastructure/README.md

 The dotted namespace allows for peaceful coexistence of multiple projects within a single state backend, as well as allowing for use of [stack references](https://www.pulumi.com/docs/tutorials/aws/aws-py-stackreference/) between projects.

 The infrastructure components should be properly namespaced to match the stack names.
 For example, the project for managing VPC networking in AWS is located at `infrastructure/aws/network/` and the corresponding stacks are defined as `aws.network.QA` and `aws.network.Production`.

+# Executing

+In order to run a deployment, you need to specify the project and the stack that you would like to deploy.
+From the root of the repository, you can run `pulumi -C src/ol_infrastructure/path/to/module/ up`.
+If you haven't already selected the stack, it will ask you to interactively select the stack which you are deploying.

+Some resources will accept environment variables as configuration parameters.
+This reduces the boilerplate for per-stack configurations.
+Resources that we rely on which will accept environment variables are:

+Vault:
+  VAULT_ADDR: The full URL (excluding https://) where the Vault server is located
+  VAULT_TOKEN: The token to be used for authenticating to Vault

+SaltStack:
+  SALTSTACK_API_URL: The full URL for communicating with the Salt API (e.g. https://salt-qa.odl.mit.edu)
+  SALTSTACK_API_USER: The username for authenticating to the Salt API (default is `pulumi`)
+  SALTSTACK_API_PASSWORD: The password for the Salt API user